 The itinerary is designed to take advantage of the best opportunities in the park, but may be adjusted to adapt to weather conditions, wildlife activity, holidays, and road construction.

-The day begins early to catch morning wildlife activity.
-You'll begin with a short orientation, where the Field Educator will cover the plans for the day and answer any questions the participants may have.
+The day begins early to catch morning wildlife activity and early morning sunrise light.
+You'll begin with a short orientation, instructor, Kate Ochsman will cover the plans for the day and answer any questions the participants may have.